-Cost-effective and reliable, compact groundwater logging sensors like the Van Essen Mini-Diver provide accurate and reliable long-term measurements of water levels, temperature, and conductivity—essential data needed for effective water resource management, environmental remediation, mine dewatering, and slope stability.
+Cost-effective and reliable, compact groundwater logging sensors like the Van Essen TD-Diver provide accurate and reliable long-term measurements of water levels, temperature, and conductivity—essential data needed for effective water resource management, environmental remediation, mine dewatering, and slope stability.

 All Diver sensors have a 3 year warranty, up to 10 years battery life, and can be used from 300 m below to 5000 m above sea level.

 We offer additional Diver sensors and other logging sensors.